Off-The-Beaten-Path Places In Tokyo

 Find great souvenirs in Kappabashi like Japanese sake cups, ramen bowls, tea cups, chopsticks, soy sauce dishes, and mugs.
 You can also find Japanese cooking staples like a fish griller, takoyaki octopus ball shapers, taiyaki fish-shaped pastry makers, and serving plates for sushi or soba.

 Out of all the different Tokyo viewpoints, the MORI Art Museum and Tokyo City View may be the most off-the-beaten path Tokyo viewpoint.
-Tourists flock to Tokyo Skytree and Tokyo Tower, while artsy locals and Roppongi residents head to the MORI building.
+Tourists flock to Tokyo Skytree, Shibuya Sky and Tokyo Tower, while artsy locals and Roppongi residents head to the MORI building.

-Odaiba is an artificial island built in to the Tokyo Bay, most famous for being home to Teamlab Borderless (which is definitely not Tokyo off-the-beaten-path).
+Odaiba is an artificial island built in to the Tokyo Bay, most famous for being the old home of Teamlab Borderless (which is definitely not Tokyo off-the-beaten-path).
 Odaiba is reachable by taking the driverless Yurikamome monorail from Shimbashi station.
 It is also connected to Toyosu, home of the tuna auction within Toyosu fish market.

-Many tourists to Tokyo visit Odaiba, but only for a Teamlab Museum.
-For an off-the-beaten-path Tokyo experience, hang out in Odaiba a bit longer!
-There are many wide parks and seaside walkways, perfect for spending time outside with the family.
+For an off-the-beaten-path Tokyo experience, hang out in Odaiba’s many wide parks and seaside walkways, perfect for spending time outside with the family.

-Teamlab Borderless or Teamlab Planets is definitely worth a visit.
-But make sure to check out more off-the-beaten-path Tokyo museums there, including the Miraikan Museum of Emerging Science, the Museum of Maritime Science, and the Tokyo Water Science Museum.
+Odaiba also has a number of mega-malls and off-the-beaten-path Tokyo museums, including the Miraikan Museum of Emerging Science, the Museum of Maritime Science, and the Tokyo Water Science Museum.

 Situated along the Yamanote Line, Sugamo is a neighborhood famous for its “Old People’s Takeshita” shopping street.
 You’ll see many older locals shopping here, but it’s Tokyo off-the-beaten-path for Western tourists.
-Unique shops here include traditional senbei or soy sauce flavored rice cracker shops, shops selling sesame-flavored ice cream, and a shop selling red underwear.
+Unique shops here include traditional senbei or soy sauce flavored rice cracker shops, shops selling sesame-flavored ice cream, and a wonderful hidden gem: a shop selling red underwear.

 Red underwear, and red clothing in general, is said to give the wearer extra strength and confidence.
 It’s believed to be a power color amongst the elderly, and all other visitors to Sugamo who pick up a pair of these vibrant undies.

 Sugamo wouldn’t be the “Old People’s Takeshita Street” without selling a few elderly staples like walking sticks, antique (but non-hipster) clothing, and teas promising longevity and youth.
-Grab a gift for grandma and grandpa here!
+Grab a gift for grandma and grandpa at this Tokyo hidden gem!

 Mt.
 Mitake is a holy mountain located west of Mt.
 Takao.
 It’s and a much less crowded version of Mt.
 Takao where you can experience nature and Tokyo off-the-beaten-path.
 Although Mt.
 Mitake is a bit harder (and more expensive) to reach on the Chuo line from Shinjuku Station, you’ll feel as soon as you get off the train that you’re in the Japanese countryside.
 Agricultural fields stretch in to the mountains, creating a beautiful green backdrop for the small traditional town near Mitake Station.
 The turbulent Tama river cuts through the area, where you’ll see locals fishing and families picnicking on nice days.